Mitsubishi Minicab: Complete Guide

 If you are considering importing directly from Japan, our how to import a kei truck guide walks through the full process from auction purchase to US delivery.

-The Minicab rewards patient, value-oriented buyers.
+The Minicab rewards patient, value oriented buyers.
 Focus your search on 4WD models with the rear diff lock for maximum capability, and do not overlook the Minicab just because it does not have the Suzuki or Honda badge.
+Mitsubishi continues to invest in the platform, and the 2026 Minicab facelift brings updated safety tech and styling to the current Japanese market model, which bodes well for long term parts support.